-Around two hours’ drive north of the Sunshine Coast is Hervey Bay, a town best known for its spectacular beaches and whale-watching opportunities.
+Around two hours’ drive north of the Sunshine Coast is Hervey Bay, a town best known for its spectacular beaches that stretch for nearly 14 kilometres and whale-watching opportunities.
 There’s plenty to see and do in Hervey Bay, with no shortage of natural beauty and easy access to the UNESCO World Heritage Site-listed Fraser Island, the world’s largest sand island.

 - Fraser Island: a 20-minute ferry ride from Hervey Bay, Fraser Island is a true adventure playground, with rainforests to hike, sand dunes for 4WDing and activities for water sports lovers.